Director James Cameron talks about the ill-fated ship Titan

 What did the director of the movie Titanic say about the tragedy of the submarine Titan being crushed in the ocean?

-"We detected the explosion with an underwater tracking system, and the US Navy passed that information to the US Coast Guard, and we immediately knew where to look, but it took time to get the robot boat there," said Mr. Ballard.
+"We detected the explosion using an underwater tracking system, and the US Navy passed that information to the US Coast Guard, and we immediately knew where to look, but it took time to get the robot boat there," said Mr. Ballard.

 Source link